 - A baserunner may attempt to steal on any pitch if the baserunner has not stolen a base during the current at-bat (rule 4 below) and the potential stolen base is not home plate (rule 3 below). - A baserunner can only attempt to steal one base per an at-bat.
 Any base runner that attempts to take an extra base (on a wild throw or misplay) and is thrown out will be considered out.
 Otherwise, they will be returned to the rightful base. - A runner on 3B may not steal home.
 They my only advance to home when a batted ball is in play or when forced home due to a walk, hitby-pitcher, or other award (e.g., catcher's interference). - 4.
 Exception: A runner on 3B (R3) at the time of the pitch attempts to advance (steal home) in violation of this rule.
 The defense may make a play on the runner (R3) who is liable to be put out.
 If R3 is tagged out runner is out; otherwise R3 must return to 3B.
-No other runners may advance on the play on R3. - There is no delayed stealing (stealing a base on the throw back to the pitcher) - When a batter is awarded first base (for a walk, hit by pitch, or other award) the batter/runner shall not advance beyond first base. - A base runner may only advance one base on a defensive miss play (e.g. error, wild throw, etc.) per batted ball.
-A baserunner may not advance extra bases on a defensive mis-play during an attempted steal.
+No other runners may advance on the play on R3. - There is no delayed stealing (stealing a base on the throw back to the pitcher) - When a batter is awarded first base (for a walk, hit by pitch, or other award) the batter/runner shall not advance beyond first base.

+A base runner may only advance one base on a defensive miss play (e.g. error, wild throw, etc.) per batted ball.
+The general principle is the batter/runner may advance one base beyond the base they were attempting to take at the time of the misplay.